Virtualaw · How the System Works

 A cold lead who just called is warm for minutes, not days.
 The system moves accordingly.

 The welcome email is not a generic autoresponder.
-It introduces Virtualaw specifically — who we are, what we do, and what the process looks like from here.
-It tells the potential client what to expect, how long things take, and what they'll need to provide.
+It introduces the firm specifically — who you are, what you do, and what the process looks like from here.
+It tells the potential client what to expect, how long things take, and what they’ll need to provide.

-The lead hears from us before they've had time to move on.
+The lead hears from the firm before they’ve had time to move on.

 The evaluation form is the heart of Stage 3.
-It's not a generic contact form — it's a focused set of questions built to give attorneys everything they need before a single billable minute is spent.
+Built for your firm’s practice areas, it gives attorneys everything they need before a single billable minute is spent.

 - Nature and type of legal matter